 RESOLUTION BY DESIGN

 What is conflict coaching?
-Sometimes called facilitation, mediation, or conflict coaching, this is a dispute resolution process that empowers parties to design their own outcome.
-With the guidance and support of the neutral person, parties share their perspectives, clarify discrepancies, and collaborate on a solution.
-Mediation is empowering.
+Sometimes called facilitation or mediation, this is an empowering dispute resolution process.
+With the guidance and support of the neutral person, parties share perspectives, clarify discrepancies, and collaborate on a solution.

 Much of the legal world is disempowering - with lawyers and parties competing, or a third party judge or arbitrator dictating outcomes.
-As a lawyer, I want to provide an alternative to competitive, contentious litigation.
-I want to part of a better process and better outcomes.
+I began mediating to offer an alternative to competitive, contentious litigation - to be part of a better process with better outcomes.

 + Family dynamics and relationship issues involving a senior